 SEE MORE: Should You Lie to Your Wedding Vendors?

 However, the professors’ study showed otherwise.
-After looking at the weddings and marriages of more than 3,000 people in the United States, they ultimately discovered that the more you spend on your wedding, the more likely you are to get divorced.
+They looked at the weddings and marriages of more than 3,000 people in the United States.
+And they ultimately discovered that the more you spend on your wedding, the more likely you are to get divorced.

 One example of this deals specifically with engagement rings.
-Mialon and Francis-Tan discovered that men who spent around $2,000 to $4,000 had a higher rate of divorce — 1.3 times — than men who spent between $500 and $2,000.
+Mialon and Francis-Tan discovered that men who spent around $2,000 to $4,000 had a higher rate of divorce.
+Actually 1.3 times more than men who spent between $500 and $2,000.
 If you think this also applies to anything under $500, you’d be wrong.
 Spending any less than this was also found to be associated with higher divorce rates.

 If you’re freaked out, don’t be.
 Even the researchers cautioned against using this study as a guide to your wedding spending, as it “does not prove that high expenses on the engagement ring and wedding ceremony cause divorce, only that high expenses on the engagement ring and wedding ceremony are positively correlated with divorce, holding constant a number of demographic and relationship characteristics, including income,” said Tan-Francis.

 He continued, “On the other hand, it is also possible that having an expensive wedding burdens couples financially (conditioning on their income) in a way that may later strain their marriage.
-In the paper, we present some evidence that those who spent a lot on their wedding were more likely to report that debt resulting from wedding expenses caused stress in their marriage, and there is sizable literature in economics and sociology linking economic stress and marital dissolution.”
+In the paper, we present some evidence that those who spent a lot on their wedding were more likely to report that debt resulting from wedding expenses.
+That caused stress in their marriage.
+And there is sizable literature in economics and sociology linking economic stress and marital dissolution.”

 You shouldn’t let research like this directly affect the way you plan your wedding.
 But it’s definitely something to keep in mind!

 Study Says You’ll Be Happier in Your Marriage After This Anniversary

 Understanding The 4 C’s of Your Engagement Ring